ZerdBG3/RAW/Features.md

   - _For example, if you disable [`defaultActions`](https://github.com/ZerdBG3/RAW/blob/main/Features.md#default-actions-%EF%B8%8F-defaultactions) on the options file, but keep any of its `Depended by` (like [`extraAttack`](https://github.com/ZerdBG3/RAW/blob/main/Features.md#extra-attack-%EF%B8%8F-extraattack) or [`feats`](https://github.com/ZerdBG3/RAW/blob/main/Features.md#feats-%EF%B8%8F-feats)), the `defaultActions` option will be enabled automatically when the game starts_

 ## Attunement ⚙️ `attunement`
-_Developed in partnership with [Eric](https://www.nexusmods.com/baldursgate3/mods/2155).
-It's redundant to have both mods, since they do the same thing; they aren't compatible either._
 * Several magical items now require attunement.
 [Here's the list](https://docs.google.com/spreadsheets/d/1yCJ9ITC180dqykK713iHMEsrvVOHkgOmLF882-yr_hQ/edit#gid=0&fvid=1734738953)
   - To attune to an item, you simply equip it
   - Items that require attunement can only be equipped outside of combat (except for weapons)